Encoding classical information into quantum resources: Introduction

-where for continuous subgroups the above sum can be replaced by an integral $\int dg$ with respect to the Haar measure.
-When $G$ is a full unitary group, $\G$ becomes a completely depolarizing channel, i.e., $\G(\rho)=\iden/d$ for all $\rho$.
+where for continuous groups the above sum can be replaced by an integral $\int d\mu(U_g) $ with respect to the Haar measure.
+An example of encodings that satisfy conditions from Eq.~\eqref{eq:constr_1}-\eqref{eq:constr_2} for a $G$-twirling channel is given by unitary channels $U_g(\cdot)U_g^\dagger$ belonging to $G$.
+This is due to the fact that for general groups $G$ one has \mbox{$\forall h\in G:~hG=Gh=G$}, and so

+Three important comments concerning encodings into resources destroyed by the $G$-twirling channel~$\G$ are now in place.
+First, all such encodings must be unital, which comes directly from Eq.~\eqref{eq:constr_1} and the fact that $\G$ is unital.
+Second, smaller subgroups yield stronger restrictions on the set of applicable encodings, i.e., if $G_1\subset G_2$, then \mbox{$\E_m\circ\G_1=\G_1\circ\E_m=\G_1$} implies \mbox{$\E_m\circ\G_2=\G_2\circ\E_m=\G_2$}.
+And finally, the considered encodings should not be confused with group covariant encodings (see Appendix~\ref{app:covariant} for a detailed discussion of that issue).

+When $G$ is a full unitary group, $\G$ becomes the completely depolarizing channel, i.e., $\G(\rho)=\iden/d$ for all $\rho$.
 Then, Eq.~\eqref{eq:constr_2} is satisfied automatically and Eq.~\eqref{eq:constr_1} constrains the encoding to unital channels.
 Physically, this case corresponds to the sender $S$ being unable to decrease the entropy of the information carrier, and so the information is encoded into the resource of purity~\cite{horodecki2013quantumness}.
-Moreover, if $G$ is a unitary group on a subsystem $S_1$ of a multipartite system $S_{1 \dots n}$, the encodings are restricted to unital channels acting locally on $S_1$.
+Moreover, if $G$ is the unitary group on a subsystem $S_1$ of a multipartite system $S_{1 \dots n}$, the encodings are restricted to unital channels acting locally on $S_1$.
 This way one can study encoding information not only into a resource of local purity, but also in entanglement, allowing one to assess the capacity of the system for super-dense coding~\cite{bennett1992communication}.